 EXPLAINER: Around Tahoe, special places await a fire’s fate

-As the winds returned this week, the Caldor Fire roared over the Sierra crest and bore down on the southern end of Lake Tahoe.
-Perhaps more than with other wildfires in the Western U.S., this one resonates the world over.
+The Caldor Fire roared over a ridge of the Sierra Nevada as the winds returned this week and bore down on the southern end of Lake Tahoe.
+Perhaps more than other wildfires in the Western U.S., this one resonates the world over.
 Tahoe is an international destination, a glorious wedding backdrop, a sparkling jewel in John Muir's Range of Light.

 The postcard photos of Emerald Bay are as iconic as those of another famous California landmark, the Golden Gate Bridge.